nixxo/rust-lang-book-it/src/ch20-02-advanced-traits.md

 successfully, and we can call `outline_print` on a `Point` instance to display it within an outline of asterisks.

-### Using the Newtype Pattern to Implement External Traits
+### Implementing External Traits with the Newtype Pattern

 In [“Implementare un _Trait_ su un _Type_”][implementing-a-trait-on-a-type]<!-- ignore --> in Chapter 10, we mentioned the orphan rule that states we’re only